PennRobotics/ShureDroid/README.md

         - [ ] In manual mode, put a gain slider in a system notification popup
         - [ ] In auto mode, put one or more of the auto mode toggles in a system notification popup
         - [ ] Whatever else people feel is appropriate
+- [ ] enable an Action for building the .apk as an artifact/release

 ## Legal Information